STEM Sprouts was created to promote and encourage early learners to thrive in STEM subjects from the earliest of age.

 8. Assessment:

-• Evaluation in early STEM programs should be qualitative and observation-based, focusing on children's engagement, problem-solving skills, and curiosity rather than formal testing for reporting purposes.
+Evaluation in early STEM programs should be qualitative and observation-based.
+It should focus on children's engagement, problem-solving skills, and curiosity rather than formal testing for reporting purposes.

 9. Safety: